TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://arstechnica.com/science/2022/09/nasa-seems-to-be-in-full-send-it-mode-for-the-artemis-i-mission/" >🔗</a> **[Arstechnica]** NASA seems to be in full “send it” mode for the Artemis I mission
 - <a href="https://www.teslarati.com/elon-musk-starlink-iran-us-sec-of-state/" >🔗</a> **[Teslarati]** Elon Musk activates Starlink for Iranian citizens after US Sec of State issued a General License
 - <a href="https://spacenews.com/avanti-turns-to-regional-operator-partnerships-to-expand-satellite-coverage/" >🔗</a> **[SpaceNews]** Avanti turns to regional operator partnerships to expand satellite coverage
 - <a href="https://spacenews.com/nasa-updates-exploration-objectives/" >🔗</a> **[SpaceNews]** NASA updates exploration objectives
 - <a href="http://www.nasa.gov/press-release/nasa-to-provide-live-coverage-of-space-station-crew-activities" >🔗</a> **[NASA]** NASA to Provide Live Coverage of Space Station Crew Activities
-- <a href="https://spacenews.com/ulas-delta-4-prepares-for-final-west-coast-launch-as-vandenberg-officials-seek-new-tenants/" >🔗</a> **[SpaceNews]** ULA’s Delta 4 prepares for final West Coast launch as Vandenberg seeks new tenants

 ### Launch-related News 🚀